 What does the future of health insurance marketing entail?
 Think car and life insurance.
 Television shows feature ads from Geico, Progressive, and Aflac.
 Health insurers also may soon become a staple of television and will need marketing departments that understand what consumers want.
 Technology, meanwhile, will allow insurers to reach out to both members and prospective members through interactive Web sites.

 The technology/marketing push will help insurers develop new products, perform lead management, quote rates to consumers, improve enrollment, and retain members.
 Maynard says health insurers' future is in these four areas:

 - Easy and flexible product configuration

 - Real-time and user-friendly online enrollment

-Soon, health insurers will need to create a platform that will allow insurers to promote products across various market segments.
+In the near future, health insurers will need to create a platform that will allow insurers to promote products across various market segments.
 This technology will include a single location for prospective and current members to learn about product information and availability.